natcap/invest.users-guide/source/coastal_blue_carbon.rst

 Data Needs and Running the Model
 ================================

 Because the Coastal Blue Carbon model relies upon the specific transitions from one landcover to another, an optional preprocessor has been provided to make it easier to identify the landcover transitions that take place on the lanscape and the nature of those transitions.
 The outputs of this preprocessor, if used, must then be edited by the user to indicate the magnitude of disturbances before being used as an input to the main model.
 The inputs for both the preprocessor and the main model are described here.

 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

 Step 1.
 Preprocessing - Coastal Blue Carbon Preprocessor
 --------------------------------------------------------

-The preprocessor tool compares LULC classes across the maps to identify the set of all LULC transitions that occur.
-It generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates, is disturbed, or remains unchanged once that transition occurs.
-It also produces an initial carbon pool table for the LULC classes and a carbon pool transition table with information quantifying carbon change due to LULC transitions.
-These three tables must be further edited by the user, and the edited tables are required inputs to the second step, the main Coastal Blue Carbon model.
+The preprocessor tool compares LULC classes across snapshot years in chronological order to identify the set of all LULC transitions that occur.
+From this set, the preprocessor generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates, is disturbed, or remains unchanged once that transition occurs.
+It also produces a template biophysical table for the user to fill in with information quantifying carbon change due to LULC transitions.
+This table must be further edited by the user, and the edited table is a required input to the main Coastal Blue Carbon model.
 See the *Identifying LULC Transitions with the Preprocessor* section above for more information.

 Inputs
 ^^^^^^